jamesturk/jamesturk.net/content/posts/websearch-in-django-31.md

 For example, [Open States](https://openstates.org) allows users to search across hundreds of thousands of pieces of state legislation.
 We used to depend upon Elasticsearch, and so had additional servers, processes to keep data in sync between the two data stores, and a whole host of complex issues related to that setup.
 In the past few months all of that has been replaced with a little bit of code that populates a tsquery field in Postgres, not only is the complexity much lower, the response time is much faster and the results are just as good.
 (Elasticsearch is still a great product, but was overkill for our relatively straightforward needs.)

 Without going into a full dissertation on how FTS works, it is useful to understand that Postgres' full text search works by converting text to a ``tsvector``, essentially a weighted list of keywords from a document.
-When querying, the search query itself it converted to a ``tsquery``.
+When querying, the search query itself is converted to a ``tsquery``.

 The example of doing this in SQL directly looks like this: